shabin5785/Golang_notes/Go_2.md

 but testing whether a specific computational result is equal to NaN is fraug ht with peril because any **comparison with NaN always yields false:**

+-Go provides two sizes of complex numbers, complex64 and complex128, whose components are float32 and float64 respectively.
+The bui lt-in function complex creates a complex number from its real and imaginary components, and the bui lt-in real and imag functions ext ract thos e components